Managing the Messaging Inbox

 If your account is on a trial period, there are some messaging limitations to be aware of:

-• SMS messaging is not available during the trial period
+• SMS and WhatsApp messaging are not available during the trial period

 • The SMS channel option will be disabled in the compose dialog